 Once you know what you’re looking for, it’s time to look at the different builders.
 Some of the most popular ones include:

-- Best for: Businesses that plan to focus primarily on e-commerce.
+- Best for: Businesses that plan to build an e-commerce site

 Using these platforms, you can get your domain, hosting, and templates that make it easy to design a beautiful, impressive website for your small business.